badgirlbongi/bongihub/workflow.md

 + moved the places.php and the contents of the file in the places.phtml, and modified other files changes places.phtml to places.php
 + its displaying but the pictures are not showing only unicode

+30/01/2024
++ trying to resolve the issues of pictures (watching youtube videos and research)